 Polycarbonate windows based on 3% of the floor area to RSPCA Welfare Standards will be incorporated and linked into automatic dusk till dawn sensors with a U value of 1.7 at 62% light transmissions.
-The windows will be 4/660mm 20mm 4mm units with a quoted 8w of 29dB.
+The windows will be 4 / 6 60mm 20mm / 4mm units with a quoted R_w of 29dB.

 Hours of operation will be 24 hour seven days a week due to the fact that it is a livestock enterprise requiring continual husbandry.
 Short six day periods between crop cycles will occur when there will be no birds on the site.
-A layout plan for the facility is shown in Appendix 1.

 The chickens will be grown in 7.6 42-day crop cycles per annum with six-day turn around periods per crop.
-It is expected that, on the receipt of planning permission, the construction would commence in 2019 with operation commencing after a three month construction period.
+It is expected that, on the receipt of planning permission, the construction would commence in 2024 with operation commencing after a three month construction period.

-The proposed intensive poultry installation is to be located at Land at Cwmafan, Llanafan Fawr, Builth Wells, Powys, LD2 3PF (Ordnance Survey Grid Reference: SN962553).
+The proposed intensive poultry installation is to be located at Domgay Hall, Four Crosses, Llanymynech, Powys, (Ordnance Survey Grid Reference: SJ278193).
+The site lies approximately 50m from the existing buildings at Domgay Hall, adjacent to Domgay Lane approximately 850 metres north east of the village of Four Crosses.
 A number of management decisions are to be made that will keep vehicle movements to a minimum.